malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

                   [ 1 1 0 ]    1                                  'w1 + w2 + J12 = G',
                   [ 1 1 1 ]]   0                                  'w0 + w1 + w2 + J01 + J02 + J12 > G']

     The system of inequalities is generated as a list of strings by the get_ineq_from_truthtable() function in converter/qiskit/get_annealer_encoding.py

 7) This list of inequalities is then passed to the solver.
 The solver works by extracting symbols their constraints from the equations, and iterating over the constraints to determine the bounds of the symbols.
    When bounds converge a value is picked for the symbol having a constraint composed of the least amount of unknown symbols and the smallest bounds.
 After a value is picked, the constraints of all symbols are iterated over again and their bounds are tightened further.
 This is repeated until all symbols have values.

    If a valid solution cannot be found, as in the case of the 3-bit XOR truthtable above, an ancilla is added.
 All 1's in the output are place on ancilla 0's except for the last 1 in the output which is placed on an ancilla 1.
-If the system still cannot be solved another ancilla is added, this time all 1's in the output are placed on ancilla 0's except for the second-to- last output 1 which is placed on an ancilla 1.
+If the system still cannot be solved another ancilla is added, this time all 1's in the output are placed on ancilla 0's except for the second-to-last output 1 which is placed on an ancilla 1.
    This can be continued until all output ones are on rows corresponding to 1's of different ancillas.

    This works well for smaller systems of inequalities or simpler large systems of inequalities but does not work on larger, more complicated systems yet.
 Once solved the qubit and coupler weights are reported:

 		Annealer Encoding:
 			w3 	 40.7
 			J03 	 -906.5
 			J01 	 779.4
 			J13 	 -368.4
 			J23 	 491.1
 			w0 	 972.5
 			w1 	 327.7
 			J02 	 -991.8
 			J12 	 -721.7
 			w2 	 394.0
 			G 	 0

 		Check:
 			True 	-	 0 = G
 			True 	-	 w0 > G
 			True 	-	 w1 > G
 			True 	-	 w1 + J01 + w0 > G
 			True 	-	 w2 > G
 			True 	-	 w2 + J02 + w0 > G
 			True 	-	 w2 + J12 + w1 = G
 			True 	-	 w2 + J12 + J02 + w1 + J01 + w0 > G
 			True 	-	 w3 > G
 			True 	-	 w3 + J03 + w0 > G
 			True 	-	 w3 + J13 + w1 = G
 			True 	-	 w3 + J13 + J03 + w1 + J01 + w0 > G
 			True 	-	 w3 + J23 + w2 > G
 			True 	-	 w3 + J23 + J03 + w2 + J02 + w0 = G
 			True 	-	 w3 + J23 + J13 + w2 + J12 + w1 > G
 			True 	-	 w3 + J23 + J13 + J03 + w2 + J12 + J02 + w1 + J01 + w0 > G

 		Ancillas added: 1

    Solver functions and classes are implemented in converter/qiskit/solve_sys_multivar_ineq.py